 Traditionally, PBX systems were physically located and maintained by each company onsite.
 This represented a massive investment in telecom infrastructure and could include servers, switches, routers, and other complex equipment.
 Thankfully, like most vestiges of the pre-internet era, all this changed with advances in cloud computing.

-Legacy PBX systems offer very little flexibility.
+On-premise PBX systems offer very little flexibility.
 Since all of the functions are hardware dependent, each call flow path requires some hardware investment.

-Legacy PBX systems make it difficult for companies to change or modify their systems once they are deployed.
+Traditional, or on-site PBX systems make it difficult for companies to change or modify their systems once they are deployed.
 This can be due to several reasons including lack of expertise within their own staff to the complexity of the hardware managing the network itself.

 Dynamic call routing, forked call flows, custom IVR menus, and even fax and text messaging (SMS) for multiple users are all managed through web-based portals, which are designed to be intuitive, easy to set up, and easy to modify.